TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Sample: 120 participants

-- Conclusion: Tongue coating is a non-invasive marker of digestive health
+- Conclusion: Tongue coating may be a non-invasive research signal for digestive-health questions

 - Source: BMC Complementary Medicine and Therapies